 in a national fraternity.
 For more specific information about future recruitment

-dates and events organized by the IFC, email the Vice President of Recruitment here.
+dates and events organized by the IFC, email the President of IFC.

 national pan-hellenic council (NPHC) membership intake